pascallaliberte/sharpen.page/index.md

 * Review some **interview recordings**
 * Determine if your product needs **an overhaul, a tweak, or if it won't end up working** at all

-We'll discuss your strategy over async text and screen shares on a page on which you'll be invite and I'll provide a 2-working-day turnaround time on our exchanges over the 3 weeks.
+We'll discuss your strategy over async text and screen shares on a page on which you'll be invited and I'll provide a 2-working-day turnaround time on our exchanges over the 3 weeks.
 No live calls, all async video and text.

 _Start here:_{: .home-service-offering-start-here }
 <div markdown="1" data-target="purchasable-service.buttons">